allenhouchins/latest-fleetctl-package/README.md

+** This repo has been archived since the functionality has been built-in here: https://fleetdm.com/download **

 # latest-fleetctl-package

 Automated package builder for Fleet's command-line tool `fleetctl`.
 Get the latest version of `fleetctl` in `.pkg` format without managing dependencies or $PATH configurations.